Shattuck, Oklahoma

 Shattuck is a town in Ellis County, Oklahoma, United States.
-The population was 1,356 at the 2010 census.
+The population was 1,249 at the time of the 2020 census, a change from the 1,356 reported in the 2010 census.

 History

 Shattuck is located in what was once the Cherokee Outlet.
 The Southern Kansas Railway built a railroad through the area in 1887, and there was a railroad water station called "Norice" on the site that later became Shattuck.
 Non-Indian settlers first arrived in the Land Run of 1893.
 Around the railroad station, new businesses opened to support the farmers, including a blacksmith shop, a store, a school, and a post office.
 The post office, which was incorporated in November 1893, was named Shattuck after a Santa Fe Railroad director.
 The town site was plotted 1901, and the town was incorporated in 1906.

 On May 25, 2021, an earthquake magnitude 4.1 on the Richter Scale occurred a few miles west of Shattuck, despite it not being an area known for earthquakes.